macchiato-dev/ristretto/notebook-view.md

 - [x] create a new notebook for the tab components
 - [x] make tabs open or switch upon clicking code block
 - [x] make tabs draggable including scrolling on hover and draggable to other tab lists
-- [ ] add tabs and code icon to sidebar pane
+- [x] add tabs and code icon to sidebar pane
-- [ ] make code icon switch left side to notebook source
+- [x] make code icon switch left side to notebook source
-- [ ] add tabs and editors to notebook source
+- [x] add tabs and editors to notebook source
-- [ ] add individual content panes to sidebar
+- [x] add individual content panes to sidebar
+- [ ] make files open, not just tabs, when clicking a file
+- [ ] make content files show according to selected tab
 - [ ] make tabs draggable to a blank pane
 - [ ] make it so default view opened is on bottom for app view and add code icon for opening code view (differentiated in tab)
 - [ ] add main, dev, test tab and code/download buttons to sidebar